Topco Thread Compounds Sealants and Lubricants

 Topco’s thread compounds have been formulated over 50 years.
-The are constantly being upgraded and improved to handle the ever-changing drilling and production environments.
-The thermal compound is globally recognized for its application on conventional and premium tubulars used in steam and SAG-D projects.
-Topco has a full line of environmental products the for both drilling connections and production tubulars.
+They are constantly being upgraded and improved to handle the ever-changing drilling and production environments.
+Our thermal compound is globally recognized for its application on conventional and premium tubulars used in steam and SAG-D projects.
+Topco also has a full line of environmental products for both drilling connections and production tubulars.

 - TK II MODIFIED

 - API MODIFIED

 All-Star is a premium quality rotary joint compound containing 60% finely powdered metallic lead to absorb shock and protect connections from thread galling and seizing under balanced high loads.
 Non-metallic particles is used in the formulation to prevent metal compaction in the shoulder and thread roots ensuring a clean breakout.